-The loudest resounding theme from two decades of change management best practices research is that executives and leaders play a pivotal role in change.
-Active and visible change sponsorship is the number-one success factor for creating successful change outcomes.
+The resounding theme from two decades of change management best-practices research is that executives and leaders play a pivotal role in change.
+Active and visible change sponsorship is the number one success factor for creating successful change outcomes.

 Research participants identified five tactics for change managers to use to help leaders create active and visible sponsorship:

 The most effective tactic reported by participants for creating active and visible sponsorship was assisting with action plans, scheduling activities and preparing materials for the primary sponsor.
-Efforts by the change management team included: developing a sponsor roadmap or action plan; involving the sponsor in hands-on work to show visible support; drafting sponsor communications (e.g. newsletters, emails); preparing talking points; scheduling or inviting the sponsor to meetings; and creating opportunities for the sponsor to be active and visible (e.g. town halls, roadshows, staff meetings, walk-arounds).
+Efforts by the change management team included: developing a sponsor roadmap or action plan; involving the sponsor in hands-on work to show visible support; drafting sponsor communications (e.g., newsletters, emails); preparing talking points; scheduling or inviting the sponsor to meetings; and creating opportunities for the sponsor to be active and visible (e.g., town halls, roadshows, staff meetings and walk-arounds).

-The second most common tactic for creating active and visible sponsorship was to explain the role of effective sponsorship, establish expectations for the role and equip the primary sponsor with tools, advice and coaching to make their job as sponsor easy to fulfill.
-Participants also indicated that it was important to build trust and rapport with the sponsor to enact this coaching effectively.
+The second most common tactic for creating active and visible sponsorship is to explain the role of effective sponsorship; establish expectations for the role; and equip the primary sponsor with tools, advice and coaching to make their job as sponsor easy to fulfill.
+Participants also indicated that it is important to build trust and rapport with the sponsor to effectively enact this coaching.

 Engaging with the sponsor through regular meetings or communications was the third most common tactic.
 Activities during these meetings or correspondences included: discussing project updates and progress; reiterating key messages; asking and answering questions; sharing successes; and giving feedback on the sponsor’s involvement on the project.

-Research participants indicated that ensuring that the sponsor communicates directly with employees (e.g. through face-to-face communications, live or recorded speeches, videos, written communication, etc.) was another tactic for having the sponsor actively and visibly engage in the change.
-This included communicating the need for change across all levels of the organization and having personal discussions about the change with impacted employees.
+Research participants indicated that ensuring that the sponsor communicates directly with employees (e.g.; through face-to-face communications, live or recorded speeches, videos, written communication, etc.) is another tactic for having the sponsor actively and visibly engage in the change.
+This includes communicating the need for change across all levels of the organization and having personal discussions about the change with impacted employees.

 Study participants indicated that holding primary sponsors accountable and ensuring that they show support for the change management efforts were tactics for creating active and visible sponsorship.
 Suggestions included alignment to their personal interests, Key Performance Indicators (KPIs) or personal initiatives.